 And we've been on a crazy Pho kick as of late.
 In fact, we've been trying a new Pho place or take out each week for awhile now.
 So far the stand out Pho comes from Pho Hoan Pasteur with Phobulous a close runner up.
 It's obvious I'm writing this blog near lunch time, isn't it? ;)

 I took on a few more custom orders in February than I normally do, looking for some new inspiration.
 One of the more fun projects was making these "pineapple" fishies.

 Then this March, we received some really hard news about one of my oldest friends (we've been buddies for 27 years), Tamye who went into the hospital with severe pneumonia right before Christmas and almost past away then.
-They managed to revive her and ran a battery of tests until they finally discovered that she had lupus along with several issues most likely caused by having lupus for a long time and not being diagnosed earlier.
-She remained at the hospital for several weeks before moving to a care facility where she was working on learning how to walk again and trying to regain her health but right at the beginning of March she took a drastic turn for the worse, was rushed to ICU, and after several days of trying to stabilize her, her body just gave up.
+They managed to revive her and ran a battery of tests until they finally discovered that she had Lupus along with several other issues, most likely caused from lupus, for a long time and not being diagnosed earlier.
+She remained in the hospital for several weeks before moving to a care facility where she was working on learning how to walk again and trying to regain her health but right at the beginning of March she took a drastic turn for the worse, was rushed to ICU, and after several days of trying to stabilize her, her body just gave up.
 So March has been a pretty sad and shocking month.
-We've been seeing friends we know through Tamye and together we all are trying to deal with it.
+We've been seeing friends we know through Tamye and together we are all trying to deal with it.
 I wanted to include her obituary below, written by her husband, mainly for my own keepsake, but it's very beautiful if you want to read and also a few photos from years gone by.

 It is with extreme sadness that we announce the death of Tamye Dunbar.
 Tamye was an amazing wife, mother, daughter and friend to many.
 On March 9, 2018, Tamye passed away at the age of 47 after a courageous fight against Lupus and Pneumonia- far too early for such an outstanding and loved lady.